Talley's Folly

 Talley's Folly is a 1980 play by American playwright Lanford Wilson.
 The play is the second in The Talley Trilogy, between his plays Talley & Son and Fifth of July.
-Set in an boathouse near rural Lebanon, Missouri in 1944, it is a romantic comedy following the characters Matt Friedman and Sally Talley as they settle their feelings for each other.
+Set in a boathouse near rural Lebanon, Missouri in 1944, it is a romantic comedy following the characters Matt Friedman and Sally Talley as they settle their feelings for each other.
 Wilson received the 1980 Pulitzer Prize for Drama for the work.
 The play is unlike Wilson's other works, taking place in one act with no intermission, set in ninety-seven minutes of real time, with no set change.

 Plot summary

 Talley's Folly depicts one night in the lives of two unlikely sweethearts, Matt Friedman and Sally Talley.
 The one-act play takes place in a boathouse on the Talley farm in Missouri on the Fourth of July, 1944.

 The play opens with Matt directly addressing the audience, telling them that the play will take ninety-seven minutes and he hopes to relay his story properly in that time.
 Taking the time to point out some staging elements, he tells the audience that the gazebo-like structure next to him is a Victorian boathouse, which has fallen into disrepair.
 While on vacation in Lebanon, Missouri the previous summer, Matt met Sally and has sent her a letter every day since.
 Though the single reply from Sally gave him no hope for romantic encouragement, he has returned to ask her to marry him.

 Sally arrives at the boathouse and is in disbelief that Matt has shown up uninvited, even though he had written her that he planned to come for the holiday.
 Matt's arrival has created a stir in Sally's conservative Protestant household, where a Jewish man is not welcomed, especially when his intentions are to court their daughter, who is eleven years younger than he.

 Matt's interest in Sally had never waned.
 He once drove from his home in St. Louis to the hospital where she worked and waited hours for her, even after being informed that she was not available.

 The conversation turns to the boathouse structure.
 Sally tells him it was constructed by her uncle, who built follies all over town.
 Her uncle did only what he wanted to do, and Sally considers him the healthiest member of the family for his courage.